Steven-Eardley/lcd_screen/readme.md

 ### Buffer.py

-This contains different kinds of buffers; currently the scrollBuffer and the marqueeBuffer.
+This contains different kinds of buffers; currently the scrollBuffer and the marqueeBuffer (work in progress).

 ## Find connected i2c devices